-This is comfort food at its most comforting, one of the many humble but delicious dishes that typify popular Roman cooking: braised oxtail “butcher style”.
+This is comfort food at its most comforting, one of the many humble but delicious dishes that typify popular cooking in the Eternal City: Roman-style braised oxtails.

 This, they say, is why so many typical Roman dishes are made from organs: rigatoni con la pajata, for example–rigatoni dressed with a sauce of tomatoes and the intestines of suckling kids, or fritto misto alla romana, which inevitably includes calf’s brains, or coratella, the heart, lung and esophagus of lamb, sauteed with artichokes—or coda alla vaccinara.

-Even though oxtail is a humble cut–even today it’s pretty cheap–it may be the sweetest, most tender, most unctuous meat you will ever eat.
+Even though oxtail is a humble cut, it may be the sweetest, most tender, most unctuous meat you will ever eat.
 If you’ve never tried it, you owe it to yourself to do so!

 Add wine–some recipes call for red wine and some for white, which I prefer–and allow it to boil off completely, again turning the oxtail pieces.
 Then some crushed tomatoes (the amount will depend on your taste, but I like abundant sauce so add quite a bit) and then enough water (or broth) to just cover the oxtail pieces, along with a bay leaf and a few cloves.
 (If you’re fussy, these can be tied up in cheesecloth and removed before serving.)
 Cover and simmer until the meat is very tender, almost falling off the bone, anywhere from 2 to 4 hours, depending on the meat.
 I find it usually takes more like 4 than 2 hours.
 This dish is the very definition of ‘slow food’.